 The focus of supplements during this 10-Day Thyroid Reset is to boost the conversion of inactive T4 to the active T3 hormone.

 This is accomplished by providing your body with the critical nutrients involved in the conversion process, and also by improving gut health which is involved in both converting thyroid hormone and acting as a reservoir (7) for stored thyroid hormone in the body.

 In addition, I’ve never found a person in my clinic who isn’t suffering from Adrenal fatigue to some degree due to the constant low-grade stress that we all deal with on a daily basis.

-Healing your adrenals will help thyroid do its job and provide you with a boost of energy during this 10 day reset.
+Healing your adrenals will help the thyroid do its job and provide you with a boost of energy during this 10-day reset.

 Healing Adrenal Fatigue is such a huge part of treating the thyroid that it simply cannot be overlooked.

 The adrenals and the thyroid work in synergy to create your energy levels and your baseline metabolism.
 We’ve known this as far back as the 1920s (8).

 Further studies have shown that Hypothyroidism causes direct dysfunction (9) in the Adrenal Glands themselves – resulting in symptoms of fatigue which may manifest as the condition of “adrenal fatigue”.